CopernicaMarketingSoftware/Documentation/SMTPeter/features/inline-css.md

 # Inline CSS

-The style (CSS) of your email is normally placed in the header of your HTML document, however some email clients strip out the email headers, getting rid of the complete style sheet of your email and completely ruining your layout.
+The style (CSS) of your email is normally placed in the header of your HTML document, however some email clients strip out the email headers, and remove the complete style sheet of your email and ruin your layout.

-To avoid this SMTPeter can automatically inlinize all CSS code.
+To avoid this, SMTPeter can automatically inlinize all CSS code.
 This transforms the styles in your header to style attributes in the HTML tags.